HK-vv/Deep-Learning-Projects/P4 Translation/doc/report.md

 ## Task

 In this project, we are trying to design and train a transformer model for machine translation task.
+Specifically, we try to translate Chinese into English.

 ## Dataset